terrapower/armi/doc/user/spatial_block_data.rst

 Finding Pins in an ARMI Model
 -----------------------------

-Originally, ARMI was packaged with a ``Flags`` system that include the flag ``PIN``.
-The assumption was that, in blueprints, all pins in an Assembly would be marked with the ``PIN`` flag.
-Hypothetically, this would yield the most optimally simple path to identifying all the pins in a Core, Assembly, or Block.
-However, in pratice this was not done, so the tooling in ARMI has necessarily become more complex to help find pins in assemblies.

-Pins in an ARMI reactor data model are identified as circular Components (inside a Block) with at least one of the following flags:
+ARMI comes packaged with a ``Flags`` system that include the flag ``PIN``.
+However, often pin components often do not get the ``PIN`` flag in bluepints in the wild.
+Thus, pins in an ARMI reactor data model are identified as circular Components (inside a Block) with at least one of the following flags:

 - ``Flags.CONTROL``
 - ``Flags.PLENUM``